Graduate Social Work Courses

 SOCW 5342.
 Environmental Justice, Sustainability and Social Work Practice.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This course focuses on environmental justice and sustainability and the relationship to social justice within the context of social work practice.
+This course focuses on environmental justice and sustainability within the context of social work practice.
 The course incorporates multiple environmental issues such as clean energy, single-use plastics, consumption and environmental issues with a focus on becoming more globally and environmentally competent.

 SOCW 5360.
 Advanced Administrative and Leadership Practice: Skills and Methods.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).